-All stamp collectors aspire to own a Penny Black, it is the world’s first and undoubtedly the most famous stamp of them all, but it is also one of the most beautiful stamps with its classic simplicity and fine engraving, and one of the most interesting, providing an opportunity to build up a substantial collection based on just this one stamp.
+All stamp collectors aspire to own a Penny Black, it is the world’s first and undoubtedly the most famous stamp of them all.
+It is also one of the most beautiful stamps, with its classic simplicity and fine engraving, and equally one of the most interesting, providing an opportunity to build up a substantial collection based on just this one stamp.

 So, how do you collect Penny Blacks?
 Well, like most things in philately, the choice is yours, there is no right and wrong way, you can do as you please or as your pocket will allow, but this article aims to give you a few ideas.

 It comes as a surprise to most new collectors that the Penny Black is not exactly a rare stamp.
 Some 68 million were printed in less than one year, so it is not surprising that more than one printing plate was necessary to keep up with the demand and that plates wore out and had to be repaired or replaced.
 In fact, a total of 11 different plates were produced and the first one had to be so extensively renovated that specialists recognise two versions of it, plate 1a and plate 1b, the other ten plates, plates 2 to 11 make a total of 12, so an early target might be to collect one stamp from each, with number 11 likely to be the most expensive – unless you are very lucky!

 The plates can be identified because the corner letters were individually ‘punched’ into them and no two pairs of letters are in exactly the same positions in their corner squares.
 That, plus the possibility of identifying other marks on the stamp, allows more experienced collectors to ‘plate’ a Penny Black, possibly finding a scarce plate 11 which someone has identified as one of the more common ones.